Pushpa Impossible: Casting

 Karuna Pandey Vaidya, Naveen Pandita, Deshna Dugad and Darshan Gurjar were cast in the leading characters of Pushpa Randeriya Patel, Ashwin Patel, Rashi Patel and Chirag Patel.
 In September 2025, Pandita quit the series, replaced by Samridh Bawa.
+In October 2025, the show took a six year leap following which many actors quit the show which included Garima Parihar, Darshan Gurjar, Indraxi Kanjilal and Deshna Dugad.

 Crossovers

 Pushpa Impossible had multiple crossovers with Wagle Ki Duniya – Nayi Peedhi Naye Kissey, from 12 September 2022 to 13 September 2022, on 1 July 2023, on 9 September 2024 and on 14 September 2024.

 It had a crossover with Itti Si Khushi from 24 September 2025 to 26 September 2025.